Core Concepts

 - Message is validated again

-- Handler is called with typed message
+- Handler called with typed message

-- Message is acknowledged
+- Message acknowledged

-All of this happens automatically with type safety and validation!
+All with automatic type safety and validation!

 Next Steps